contactKunalDixit/BT_JS_NumberGuesserGame/README.md

 2.  elseif(No. matches ) Winning condition
 3.  else(wrong No.)
 4. Nested if condition within step 3(Guessleft -=1, if count is 0, else state the no. of chances left)
-5. After the game run, the submit button value changes to 'Play again' and If its ckicked, the page RELOADS.
+5. After the game run, the submit button value changes to 'Play again' and If its clicked, the page RELOADS.

 **_ Methods used _**